Locations:

 High blood pressure during pregnancy is also increasing, primarily due to:

-• Age at conception: Many people are having children later in life than previous generations.
-Older people are more likely to have high blood pressure.
+• Age at conception: Many are having children later in life than previous generations.
+As you age, you're more likely to have high blood pressure.

 • Obesity: The percentage of the population that has obesity is growing.
 Obesity often is associated with high blood pressure.